EESSI/test-suite/README.md

 - run the tests

-    the example below runs a gromacs simulation using GROMACS modules available in the system, in combination with all available system:partitions as defined in the site config file
+    The example below runs a gromacs simulation using GROMACS modules available in the system, in combination with all available system:partitions as defined in the site config file.
+    This example assumes that you have cloned the repository at `/path/to/EESSI/test-suite`.

 ```
+cd /path/to/EESSI/test-suite

 module load ReFrame/4.2.0

-export PYTHONPATH=/path/to/EESSI/test-suite:$PYTHONPATH
+export PYTHONPATH=$PWD:$PYTHONPATH

 reframe \
     --config-file <path_to_site_config_file> \